Installomator/Installomator/README.md

 ![](https://img.shields.io/github/v/release/Installomator/Installomator)&nbsp;![](https://img.shields.io/github/downloads/Installomator/Installomator/latest/total)&nbsp;![](https://img.shields.io/badge/macOS-10.14%2B-success)&nbsp;![](https://img.shields.io/github/license/Installomator/Installomator)

-**Note:** The main branch repo is a beta version of the next release.
+**Note:** The default (`main`) branch repo is a beta version of the next release.
 It may contain fixes, new labels and changes, that are not thoroughly tested yet.
-If you want the latest release version, you can either switch to the `release` branch from the branch menu above the file list (where is says 'main' by default) or download the Installomator latest, non-beta, zip from the 'Releases' area and extract Installomator.sh.
+If you want the latest release version, you can either switch to the [`release` branch](https://github.com/Installomator/Installomator/tree/release) from the branch menu above the file list (where is says 'main' by default) or download the Installomator latest, non-beta, zip from the ['Releases'](https://github.com/Installomator/Installomator/releases) area and extract Installomator.sh.

 *Every production and deployment environment is different: please test thoroughly before rolling it out to your production.*